Roger-Li/Notes/unchained/ab_testing/ab_testing.md

 * The C.I. for the difference in means $\mu_1 - \mu_2$ is given by $(\bar{X_1}-\bar{X_2}) \pm t^*\sqrt{\frac{S_1^2}{N_1}+\frac{S_2^2}{N_2}}$ where $t^*$ is the $1-\alpha/2$ (e.g., $0.975$) critical value.

 #### 3.1.2.
 Pooled $t$ Procedure
+- Note that this is to assume that the two group has different variance
+- We can use [*F-test*](https://www.itl.nist.gov/div898/handbook/eda/section3/eda359.htm) to check the equality of the variances.
-Note that this is to assume that the two group has different variance, if we know that the two groups have the same variance (standard deviation), we use the [*pooled t procedure*](http://www.stat.yale.edu/Courses/1997-98/101/meancomp.htm) where we calculate the *pooled sample variance*
+- If we know that the two groups have the same variance (standard deviation), we use the [*pooled t procedure*](http://www.stat.yale.edu/Courses/1997-98/101/meancomp.htm) where we calculate the *pooled sample variance*

 $$S_p^2=\frac{(N_1-1)S_1^2+(N_2-1)S_2^2}{N_1+N_2-2}$$

 and the test statistic becomes